Clarity-Digital-Twin/SeizureTransformer/README_V2.md

 Wu et al.'s transformer-based seizure detector won the 2025 EpilepsyBench Challenge.
 The model achieved 37% sensitivity with 1 FA/24h on the Dianalund dataset, ranking #1 on the [SzCORE leaderboard](https://epilepsybenchmarks.com/benchmark/).

 ### The Gap in Current Evaluations
-EpilepsyBench doesn't show TUSZ results for models trained on it (marked with 🚂).
-Yet TUSZ is the clinical standard with patient-disjoint eval splits.
-No one had evaluated SeizureTransformer on TUSZ with proper clinical scoring.
+EpilepsyBench evaluates all datasets using SzCORE's simplified "Any-Overlap" scoring, not the dataset-specific clinical scorers.
+TUSZ results for models trained on it are marked with 🚂.
+Yet TUSZ paired with NEDC scoring represents the clinical gold standard.
+No one had evaluated SeizureTransformer on TUSZ using Temple's official NEDC scorer.

 <p align="center">
 <img src="docs/images/wu_ebench.png" alt="EpilepsyBench showing SeizureTransformer #1 but no TUSZ results" width="700">